The Winsor & Newton Watercolour Bijou Box is a really compact little box, smaller than the Sketchers' Pocket Box, and even my wallet (which is small).

 Inside the box is also a collapsible brush that is too small.
 You can take that out and put in four more half pans.

 I bought the set at around US$65 equivalent, with shipping.
-This is a rather pricey set.
-A 12 half pan Cotman pocket box is only $20.
+This is rather pricey.

 Its nice to see traditional